-After one year of RTC, evictions are down, landlords are suing people less, and almost everyone who had an attorney through RTC stayed in their homes.
+After two years of RTC, evictions are down, landlords are suing people less, and almost everyone who had an attorney through RTC stayed in their homes.
 We are also seeing tenants across the city fight landlord abuse, with bold actions like rent strikes, because they know RTC will protect them if the landlord retaliates.

-But in order for RTC to remain powerful, tenants have to know about this right.
-There are 345,000 renter households in the 20 neighborhoods that currently have RTC.
-Many of these tenants don’t know about the new RTC law.
-Also, because evictions are terrifying and traumatic, many tenants choose to move out instead of to fight their case.
+While RTC is powerful, evictions are always terrifying and traumatic, and many tenants choose to move out instead of to fight their case.
 Landlords know this and sue thousands of people betting on tenants' fear.
 We shouldn't let them.

-We created the RTC Worst Evictors List as a call to action.
-This list focuses on the landlords who carry out evictions in neighborhoods where tenants currently have RTC.
+We created the Worst Evictors List as a call to action.
 We want tenants who have this new right to know about it, use it, and fight to stay!